Shaah-i/Machine_Learning/Algerian Forest Fires Logistic Regression/Readme.md

 ## Inferences

+As the dataset was balanecd we directly proceeded second problem statment.

-We were successfully able to predict Classes values for imbalance data with the precission and recall of : precision : recall :
+We were successfully able to predict Classes values for imbalance data with the performance metrics as follows : accuracy = 95.94% precision = 97.14% recall = 94.44% f2 score = 94.97%

-We were successfully able to predict Classes values for a balanced data (converted) with acurracy of __ which is more than 90%.
+We were able to achieve accuracy greater than 90%

 For detailed EDA refer : [🔥Algerian Forest Fires Dataset EDA](https://github.com/Shaah-i/EDA/tree/main/Algerian%20Forest%20Fires%20EDA)
 Check out other EDA [here](https://github.com/Shaah-i/EDA)